 - skin that looks rough or thick

-Individuals with oily skin may be difficult to find makeup to suit the skin since the makeup can combine with the sebum, which gives it a different consistency.
-High-stress levels or hormone changes may also increase the oily sebum production by the body.
+Individuals with oily skin may be difficult to find the suitable makeup since it may combine with sebum and give the skin a different consistency.
+High level of stress, anxiety, and depression or hormonal changes may also increase the sebum production in the body.

 III.
 How To Stop Oily Skin

-Here are some basic skin care tips that you can apply to combat your oily skin.
+Here are some essential skin care tips that you can apply to combat your oily skin.
 These ways are also safe and effective for pregnant women.

 A. Must-Know Tips, Diets, And Proven Remedies For Oily Skin